epigeneticstoocean/2018OAExp_larvae/src/HeritabilityEstimation/L18_heritabilityEstimateDiscovery_Visualization_May2021.md

     troubleshooting I am actively running a version of the model that is expected to take abuot 24 hours.
 The idea is to examine how the estimates of the variance components from this model compare to those from the MCMCglmm as a final sanity check.
+(FINISHED)
 2. From some of the literature it appears one of the issues that I may be having is that the pedigree is not particularly well connect due to the assumption that all adults are unrelated.
 This means the